lexc17/healthchain/README.md

 # FutureCare - Modernizing the Healthcare Industry

-Our mission is to improve the entire healthcare process by simplifying the enrollment process, storing relevant patient information securely for all medical providers to access, and decreasing the wait time in hospitals and medical centers using blockchain technology.
+Our mission is to improve the entire healthcare industry by simplifying the enrollment process, storing relevant patient information securely for all medical providers to access, and decreasing the wait time in hospitals and medical centers using blockchain technology.

 ## Installation